Sanjeev-ssp/Safe-Sphere/README.md

 > **Where Safety Meets Simplicity**
 A smarter way to protect your home — designed with simplicity, powered by smart technology.

----

 ## 🔒 About the Project

 **Safe Sphere** is a smart home safety interface that integrates modern design with essential home safety functionalities.
-It allows users to monitor and manage their home environment, ensuring security, energy efficiency, and peace of mind.
+It allows users to monitor and manage their home environment, ensuring security, energy efficiency and peace of mind.

----

 ## 🚀 Features